kdavidmoore/backTableBankers/README.md

 + Structured initial AngularJS components

 ### Keith Moore
-+ Designed constructors and JSON objects to incorporate data on country names, country codes, languages, population, and GDP
++ Designed JavaScript objects to incorporate data on country names, country codes, languages, population, and GDP
 + Used query builder to gather JSON data from World Bank API
 + Added comments to JS scripts
 + Collaborated with team members to write and debug JS scripts